TMC to hold mass protests against NRC in West Bengal

 The decision was taken at an emergency meeting at Chief Minister Mamata Banerjee's residence Monday afternoon.

-Trinamool Congress leadership Monday decided to hold mass protests across West Bengal from this week opposing NRC in neighbouring Assam, party sources said.

-It was decided that the mass protests would be held on September 7-8 against the National Register of Citizens and the divisive politics of BJP, the sources said.
+It was decided that the mass protests would be held on this weekend against the National Register of Citizens and the divisive politics of BJP, the sources said.

 On September 12 a protest rally will be organized in the city from Chiria More to Shyambazar in north Kolkata.
 Banerjee, who is also the TMC supremo, is likely to be present in it, a senior party leader said.